InfraArtists/DevOps/01-linux/lpic/01-Debian_package_management.md

 dpkg -i | --install ,install a local .deb file :

-{% hint style="success" %}
-.deb is extension of the software package format for the Linux distribution Debian.
+**.deb is extension of the software package format for the Linux distribution Debian.**
-{% endhint %}

 ```
 root@ubuntu16-1:~# dpkg -i zip_3.0-11_amd64.deb